Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Introduction

-In follow-up interviews, we further explore the design space of uncertainty highlighting for code generation by showing participants alternative design probes.
+We further explore the design space of uncertainty highlighting for code generation by showing participants alternative design probes.
 We find that participants prefer highlights that are sufficiently granular to allow them to narrow in on potential errors, but without overwhelming them with unnecessary details---for example, shading is strongly preferred to presenting precise probabilities that may be distracting and slow programmers down.
-Participants also requested explanations for uncertainty highlighting to help them diagnose the underlying bugs and to have more control, such as setting the uncertainty highlighting threshold.
+Participants also request explanations for uncertainty highlighting (to help them diagnose the underlying bugs) and control over settings such as the uncertainty highlighting threshold.